 Off-the-beaten hikes – Pipeline trek

-This hike treks the length of the water pipeline, the pipeline that transports water from Malaysia to Singapore.
-You can start your hike near Woodlands Street 41, walk towards Mandai road then towards Zhenghua Park, you can choose to end there or continue your journey towards Bukit Timah nature reserve.
-If walking on the pipeline seems daunting you can always walk along the pipeline.
+To the best of my knowledge, you may walk on the pipeline ;).
+If that’s too much of a thrill, then you can always walk along the pipeline.
 This hike is not as difficult as Choo Choo trek, however, I would still suggest going with a group, the trek is over 10km so is good to have a team to support each other to keep going.
 You can join SAC too, they hike it once a year.

 Lorong Halus trek

-This is a totally uncharted hike that 3PlayGrounds and group decided to explore.
-Unlike other hikes, some sections of the trail don’t even have a well-walked path that one can follow.
+This is an uncharted-territory hike that we explored with 3PlayGrounds a while back.
+Unlike other hikes, some sections of the trail don’t have a path, you’ll have to find your way through the jungle on your own!
 Start from a trail right after the Punggol bridge and walk into the swamps.
 If wild boars dashing out from nowhere is your kind of adventure, gather some friends and explore the Lorong Halus marshes.

 This stream runs one of the last few freshwater streams in Singapore.
 Unfortunately, the area has been marked for residential development and the area has been blocked off from public access end of 2016.